atidot3/x11-game-resize/README.md

 # x11-game-resize

+Tested and working with almost every steam games.
+Do not work in most lutris/wine game at the moment.

-Tired to be forced to play in random resolution
+Tired to be forced to play in random resolution:

 main $ ./resizer
 wmctrl execution success.